MahyaAhmadzadeh/cbct-ct-evaluation-pipeline/README.md

 Evaluation pipleline for the CBCT to CT domain transfer using Cycle-GAN project.
 Uses Plastimatch to do all the necessary functions and finally calculates the Dice Similaruty Score, Hausdorff Distance and the Euclidean distance of the fiducial markers.
 This project utilizes [Plastimatch](https://plastimatch.org/), [TotalSegmentor](https://github.com/wasserth/TotalSegmentator), [3D Slicer](https://www.slicer.org/).

 ## Folder Structure
+Copy the {patient-number}-LinearTransforms.txt file from the LinearTransforms folder to the respective Patient folders and make sure the project structure look likes this before proceeding.

 ```text
 project/
 ├── datasets/